KTVT: News department history

 During the station's first decade with CBS, newscasts were added and dropped from KTVT's schedule.
-Channel 11 would first expand news programming with the debut of half-hour weekday newscasts at noon and 5:00 p.m. in February 1996.
+Channel 11 would first expand news programming with the debut of half-hour weekday newscasts at noon and 5 p.m. in February 1996.
 In January 1999, it added a 6:30 p.m. newscast on weeknights as a replacement for Hard Copy (which had been airing on KTVT since September 1997, when the program moved to the station from KDFW); the newscast was later replaced in September 2000 by Hollywood Squares (which had previously aired on WFAA from the revival series' September 1998 premiere until June 2000).
-Concurrent with the discontinuance of Hard Copy following its cancellation, the station debuted an hour-long 4:00 p.m. newscast on September 11 of that year; after the program's initial cancellation in September 2002, KTVT restored that newscast in January 2004 (later reducing it to a half-hour broadcast in September 2005, before expanding it to an hour once more on January 11, 2010).
-The noon newscast returned in September 2005, but was subsequently cancelled the following month after it moved Jeopardy! from its previous 4:30 p.m. timeslot to 11:00 a.m.
-(KTVT would eventually restore a midday news program, with the debut of a half-hour 11:00 a.m. newscast on August 12, 2013, which replaced Jeopardy! after the game show was moved to KTXA).
+Concurrent with the discontinuance of Hard Copy following its cancellation, the station debuted an hour-long 4 p.m. newscast on September 11 of that year; after the program's initial cancellation in September 2002, KTVT restored that newscast in January 2004 (later reducing it to a half-hour broadcast in September 2005, before expanding it to an hour once more on January 11, 2010).
+The noon newscast returned in September 2005, but was subsequently canceled the following month after it moved Jeopardy! from its previous 4:30 p.m. timeslot to 11 a.m.
+(KTVT would eventually restore a midday news program, with the debut of a half-hour 11 a.m. newscast on August 12, 2013, which replaced Jeopardy! after the game show was moved to KTXA).
 In September 2006, due to budget cuts imposed by CBS Corporation, KTVT discontinued its morning newscasts on Saturdays and Sundays, making it the only "Big Four" network station in the Dallas-Fort Worth market that did not have a weekend morning newscast for the next eight years until KTVT launched hour-long weekend editions of CBS 11 News This Morning on both days on September 20, 2014.

 For most of the time since it joined CBS, KTVT has been one of the network's weaker stations in terms of total day and local news viewership.
 However, it has made gains in viewership in some time periods since the late 2000s, even beating overall first place stalwart WFAA in some time periods.
-During the February 2011 sweeps period, the station's 6:00 and 10:00 p.m. newscasts placed first among total viewers for the first time in the station's history.
+During the February 2011 sweeps period, the station's 6 and 10 p.m. newscasts placed first among total viewers for the first time in the station's history.
 That May, KTVT had placed second overall in both total viewership and in the demographic of adults ages 25–54 by small margins for the first time in its history; this is in comparison to the May sweeps period of the previous year, in which Channel 11 won in both total viewers and 25- to 54-year-olds.
-The 5:00, 6:00 and 10:00 p.m. newscasts all saw ratings increases in both demographics placing second.
+The 5, 6 and 10 p.m. newscasts all saw ratings increases in both demographics placing second.